ApacheSub/lnd-whonix/README.md

 This guide mainly focuses on running Whonix in KVM.
 If you use VirtualBox, that is likely fine but some things may not work.

-There's some excellent guidance on Whonix for KVM at: https://www.whonix.org/wiki/KVM

 I will be covering things that are relevant to the setup.

 The setup will consist of 3 Virtual Machines: